franko/gsl-shell/doc/user-manual/fft.rst

 GSL Shell interface
 -------------------

-GSL Shell provide a simple interface to perform fourier transform of real data with the functions :func:`gsl.fft` and :func:`gsl.fftinv`.
+GSL Shell provide a simple interface to perform fourier transform of real data with the functions :func:`num.fft` and :func:`num.fftinv`.
 The first function perform the Fourier transform of a column matrix and the second is the inverse Fourier transform.

-The function :func:`gsl.fft` returns an half-complex array.
+The function :func:`num.fft` returns an half-complex array.
 This latter is similar to a column matrix of complex numbers but it is actually a different object because the numbers are packed together following some specific rules related to the algorithm.

 The idea is that you can access to the element of this vector for reading or writing by using a simple indexing.